SoftUni-Internal/interactive-content/EN/01-Arrays/02-Reading-and-Printing-Array.md

 [/code-editor]
 [task-description]
 ## Description
-Read two arrays and print whether they are identical or not to the console.
+Read two arrays and determine whether they are identical or not.

-The arrays are **identical** if their **elements are equal**.
+The arrays are **identical** if all their **elements are equal**.

-If the arrays are identical find the **sum of the first one** and print the following message to the console:
+If the arrays are identical find the **sum of the elements of one of them** and print the following message to the console:

 "**Arrays are identical.
 Sum:** \{**sum**\}"